NCAR/DART/guide/qceff-examples.rst

 The new quantile options are set using a :ref:`qceff table <QCEFF>` given as a namelist option ``qceff_table_filename`` to &algorithm_info_nml.
-The examples below show how to change the quantile options using various qceff tables.
-You can find the .csv files for these four example in the directory ``DART/models/lorenz_96_tracer_advection/work``
+The examples below show how to change the quantile options using various QCEFF tables.
+You can find the .csv files for these four examples in the directory ``DART/models/lorenz_96_tracer_advection/work``